SAP-samples/teched2022-DA180/exercises/ex5/README.md

 ````
 <br>

-Finally, we caculate the forecast accuracy measture, iterating over each of the 171 gas stations and appending the values to the table previously created.
+Finally, we caculate the forecast accuracy measures, iterating over each of the 171 gas stations and appending the values to the table previously created.
 ````Python
 # Get alls stations uuids into a Python list "stations_all"
 df=testacc_allgroups.distinct('station_uuid').collect()